ShahzaibHaider0/Intrusion-Detection-System-Using-Snort/README.md

 ---

 ## 🤝 **Contributing**
-Feel free to fork this repository, submit pull requests, or raise issues if you encounter any problems.
+Feel free to fork this repository, submit pull requests, or raise issues if you encounter any problem.

 ---